 - When line 3 is processed by process_input_buffer callback, "あ" is considered as an JAchar.
-Since line 3 ends with an JAchar, the comment character U+FFFFF is appended to this line, and hence the linebreak immediately after this line is ignored. - When line 4 is processed by process_input_buffer callback, "\" is considered as an Alchar.
+Since line 3 ends with an JAchar, the comment character (whose character code is \ltjlineendcomment) is appended to this line, and hence the linebreak immediately after this line is ignored. - When line 4 is processed by process_input_buffer callback, " ν " is considered as an ALchar.
 Since line 4 ends with an ALchar, the linebreak immediately after this line emits a space.